axiacore/alabaster/README.md

-# geoffrey
+# Alabaster

 ## A lightweight and flexible tool set to build awesome web platform.

-Geoffrey is a sass tool sets develop to build awesome web site faster and easy.
+alabaster is a sass tool sets develop to build awesome web site faster and easy.
 It's build especially on how we develop the frontend in Axiacore.

 ## What you would find